open-feature/spec/specification/sections/02-providers.md

 ```

 The track function is a void function (function returning nothing).
-The track function performs side effects required to record the `occurrence` in question, which may include network activity or other I/O; this I/O should not block the function call.
+The track function performs side effects required to record the `tracking event` in question, which may include network activity or other I/O; this I/O should not block the function call.
 Providers should be careful to complete any communication or flush any relevant uncommitted tracking data before they shut down.

 See [shutdown](#25-shutdown).